Set up Sophos Firewall Site-to-Site IPsec VPN

 Site-to-site VPN > IPsec

 Choose Route-based (Tunnel interface) for the connection.
-The parameters for gateway, authentication, IDs and IPsec profile must still match the peer.
-In addition, it must be clear which XFRM interface is created afterwards and how it is routed.
+The gateway, authentication, ID and IPsec profile parameters must still match the peer.
+You must also understand which XFRM interface is created afterwards and how it is routed.

 Sophos shows the generated XFRM interface under the physical interface used in: